Forms guide • reviewed March 19, 2026

 What to validate in a live pilot

 The best pilot is one real request type that already causes friction.
-Use the checklist below to judge whether a forms workflow reduces admin work and improves delivery readiness, not just whether the form itself looks polished.
+Use the checklist below to judge whether a forms workflow improves submission quality and handoff readiness, not just whether the form itself looks polished.

 1. Step 1